-The designs are typical "Ikaro" patterns used by the Shipibo tribe in the Amazon Jungle.
+A striking printed fabric inspired by the traditional "Ikaro" patterns used by the Shipibo tribe in the Amazon Jungle.
 They represent the journey taken while under the influence of the Ayahuasca root.
-The central circle shows two snakes and the Ayahuasca vine.

 Ayahuasca is an Amazonian plant concoction that has been used for centuries, possibly millennia, by native Indian and shamans across the upper Amazon in northern Peru.
 Ayahuasca was, and still is, used by the shamans of the Amazon region for healing and divinatory purposes.

 The Shipibo culture, originating along the Ucayali River in the Peruvian Upper Amazon, is well known for shamanism and plant medicine.
 The use of Shipibo imagery related to ayahuasca is widespread and the well-recognized Shipibo patterns of ikaro are synonymous with ayahuasca and its practice throughout Peru.

 The fabric comes by the metre; it is 156 cm wide.

 Four colours are available; we currently have 5 metres of each but can order more to be sent directly from Peru if you want more: - blue (only 4 m left at the moment) - pink (only m left at the moment) - orange ( only 3m left the moment) - white (only 4m left at the moment)